Cruise Ships in Saint Lucia : The Moorings 514 Power Catamaran

 Above the main deck, the fly bridge has a comfortable seating area with a grill, bar and fridge where you can enjoy sundowners with panoramic ocean views.
 There are indoor and outdoor dining areas as well as an air-conditioned saloon and lounge.
-A hydraulic swim platform makes assessing the water simple, and there’s a range of non-motorised water sports equipment available.
+A hydraulic swim platform makes assessing the water simple, and there’s a range of non-motorized water sports equipment available.

 One of the luxuries of cruising is that you can choose where you moor each night, be it offshore under the stars, or alongside a thriving marina.
 It also opens up many of Saint Lucia’s hidden coves and beaches which would otherwise be inaccessible.
-With open water passages between islands, it’s also possible to travel onwards to St Vincent and the Grenadines or nearby Martinique.
+With open water passages between islands, it’s also possible to travel onward to St Vincent and the Grenadines or nearby Martinique.

 Three air-conditioned cabins are situated below deck, as well as a separate cabin for crew.
 The cabins have been designed to be light and airy, with a hull window and skylight.
 Each one has its own en suite with wash basin, toilet and shower.
 Storage space is available under the bed and on open shelves running alongside the bed.